 The GI Cancer Institute awards the Innovation Fund each year to an original scientific research project.
 This is made possible thanks to your generous support of the Gutsy Challenge, as well as contributions from the Spencer Gibson Foundation and the His Honour Alan Bishop Fund.
 In 2019, the Innovation Fund grant of $200,000 was awarded to Professor Peter Gibbs, for his study offering personalised medicine to colorectal cancer patients.

-In 2020, thanks to your support and dedication to changing survival rates, the GI Cancer Institute will offer two additional grants – meaning that three Innovation Fund grants of up to $200,000 each will be awarded.
-This incredible growth will enable researchers like Professor Gibbs and the previous recipients of Innovation Fund grants to accelerate the pace of scientific discovery and find better treatments for GI cancer patients.
+The 2020 grant will continue to enable researchers like Professor Gibbs and the previous recipients of Innovation Fund grants to accelerate the pace of scientific discovery and find better treatments for GI cancer patients.